 About Superintendent Jeanné Collins...

 I am passionate about working with teachers, families and community partners to ensure that every child has the tools to succeed at their potential.
+This, to me, is the definition of equity- a system that meets the needs of each child.
 I am committed to nurturing an educational system that will enable achievement of a comprehensive community vision for character, competence, creativity and community.
 The RNeSU Compact (https://sites.google.com/a/rnesu.org/rnesu/superintendent-4/goals) which was developed by our communities and schools will continue to be our guiding beacon to help all students succeed and to measure that success along the way.

 EXPERIENCE: TEACHING AND LEARNING

 I have previous teaching and administrative experience in California, Arizona and Vermont.
 Having launched alternative schools in Vermont and Arizona public schools, I was fortunate to launch Vermont's first two magnet schools in Vermont, with a focus on the arts and sustainability and a goal of socio-economic integration.
 With a background in the area of emotional disturbance, I teach as an adjunct profession on crisis prevention and live space counseling focused on changing the behaviors of disruptive students.